finsterniz/pm_assist/README.md

 ```

 ---
+### 6. Ask a question
-**/question <question>**: Presents a question.
+**/question [...]**: Presents a question.
 Questions can also be asked without using the command, but it's recommended to use the command as GPT might occasionally lose its personality without it.

 You can also use /que